 - What is it?
 A single-player RPG in outer space from the makers of Fallout and The Elder Scrolls

 - When can I play it?
-No word yet, but we may be looking at later than 2020
+No word yet, but a 2020 release isn't likely

 Starfield release date